The Link Between Trauma and Addiction

 The Value of Trauma and Addiction Treatment

 Trauma treatment allows you to recognize how the past is negatively impacting your present reality.
 Recently a patient declared “I suffer in the here and now from things from so long ago that I don’t know what to do!”
 We do, I told her.
 We know what to do, and so it is.
 Education and inspiration help many allow appropriate clinical care to change the very state of suffering by changing the impact of old hurt and trauma.

 You may not even be consciously aware of how traumatic experiences have shaped your perception of yourself, others, and the world around you.
 Conversely, you may be painfully aware of how PTSD continues to painfully influence your daily life, but you have no idea what to do about it.

-In either case, if you do not feel like you are living your best life because of past traumas – or you are battling with an addiction as a way to cope with PTSD – it might be time to consider getting help.
+In either case, if you do not feel like you are living your best life because of past traumas – or you are battling with Trauma and Addiction as a way to cope with PTSD – it might be time to consider getting help.

 Ready to Start Your Healing Journey?

 At Breathe Life Healing Center, we offer client-centered and powerful trauma treatment for those how yearn to experience healing and personal empowerment.
 Our trauma-informed care helps our clients reclaim their lives, and experience personal freedom.

 If you are ready to reconcile the events of your past or get help for a drug or alcohol addiction we are here to help.
 We want you to enjoy your life and be your best self.